-Darwin’s psyche is defined largely by its isolation and the weather.
-There are two main seasons – The Wet and The Dry.
+Darwin’s psyche is defined largely by the weather.
+There are two main seasons — the Wet and the Dry.
 The Dry offers low humidity, and the months of May through September are characterised by warm days and balmy nights.
 This is considered peak season and grey nomads hightail it to the region in droves.
 On the flipside, the Wet can be pretty spectacular with its monsoonal thunderstorms.
 December to March are the wettest months and while it’s hot and humid, you’re likely to pick up a great deal on your hotel.

 Start on Smith Street at the preserved ruins of the Palmerston Town Hall.
 Darwin was established in 1869 and was originally known as Palmerston.
 The Palmerston Town Hall was built in 1883, but almost 100 years later on December 25, 1974 it couldn’t withstand the might of Cyclone Tracy.
 The cyclone claimed 71 lives and flattened most of the city.

-From Government House, turn down onto Kitchener Drive to the entrance of the World War II oil storage tunnels.
+From Government House, turn down onto Kitchener Drive to the entrance of the World War II Oil Storage Tunnels.
 Construction began on the tunnel network after the initial bombing of Darwin, with the aim of protecting oil supplies from further attack.

-Down on the fabulous Darwin Waterfront (more on that in a moment) Wharf One Food and Wine is the spot to push the boat out on a special occasion.
-But hey, who needs an excuse?
+Down on the fabulous Darwin Waterfront (more on that in a moment) Wharf One Food and Wine is the spot to push the boat out on a special occasion — but hey, who needs an excuse?
 With its wood grill and emphasis on seasonal local produce, this stylish eatery does modern Oz with all the trimmings.
 The gin-cured salmon and the wood-fired king prawns are highlights.

 Enjoy the very best of Top End produce in an exceptional setting at Pee Wee’s at the Point — located in the picturesque East Point Nature Reserve with sweeping views across Fannie Bay.
-The sunset vistas from here are spectacular.
+The sunset vista from here is spectacular.
 Pee Wee’s offers al fresco dining overlooking the bay and impeccable service.
 Choose from a menu of Modern Oz with a focus on locally-sourced produce, including local wild caught saltwater Barramundi, banana prawns, buffalo cheese, crocodile and the list goes on.

 Commercial pearling in the waters of the Top End dates back to 1884, but by the mid 20th century wild stocks were all but depleted.
 These days all pearls are farmed.
 Paspaley dominates the industry and there are some interesting historical interpretive boards on display in their opulent city showroom.

 For those who can’t make it out to Injalak (you can shop online), there are plenty of options around town for purchasing a piece of Indigenous art.
 The not-for-profit Aboriginal Bush Traders works to support Indigenous artists to commercialise their art and cultural wares in a sustainable way.
 Run by the Ironbark Aboriginal Corporation, the shop sells a wide range of Aboriginal arts and crafts and all proceeds are invested in a range of Indigenous community programs.
 There’s an excellent café on site, which not only serves great coffee but also a menu of bushfood-inspired treats.
-The centre is housed in historic Lyon’s Cottage on the Esplanade — two-minute walk from the centre of town.
+The centre is housed in historic Lyons Cottage on the Esplanade — two-minute walk from the centre of town.

 There are plenty of things to do in Darwin that will leave you feeling relaxed and revitalised.

-Firstly, head for the aforementioned Darwin Waterfront precinct, the city’s premier recreational facility.
+Firstly, head for the aforementioned Darwin Waterfront precinct — the city’s premier recreational facility.
 The Wave Lagoon is understandably popular with families, while the lawns around the saltwater Recreation Lagoon are the perfect spot for a sunny snooze.

 Darwin Harbour Cruises provides a range of cruise options on the tranquil waters of Darwin Harbour on board the tri-level catamaran Charles Darwin.
 Enjoy a sunset buffet dinner cruise, with commentary on historic points of interest — including the Emery Point lighthouse located at Larrakeyah Barracks.
 The current lighthouse (which replaced an even earlier version) was installed in 1915 and remains active to this very day.

 The George Brown Darwin Botanic Gardens offers access to 42 hectares of verdant vegetation, crisscrossed by well-maintained paths, bridges and water features.
 One of the best ways to explore is by Segway.
-Climb on board with Segway Tours NT for a one hour guided tour, then make your way to local institution Eva’s Café for high tea on the lawn by the fountain (pre-booking is essential).
+Climb on board with Segway Tours NT for a one-hour guided tour, then make your way to local institution Eva’s Café for high tea on the lawn by the fountain (pre-booking is essential).

 Located just a 10-minute stroll from the heart of the city centre, the Adina Apartment Hotel Darwin Waterfront offers contemporary accommodation in one of the city’s most relaxed locations.
 The studio and one bedroom apartments offer extra space and kitchen facilities.

 Access the superb recreational amenities of the Darwin Waterfront precinct, along with a dynamic dining and café scene.
 It’s all on your doorstep.

 There’s an outdoor lap pool and gym.
 The hotel’s on-site eatery Seoul Food serves modern Korean fare.

-Adam Ford is editor of The Big Bus tour and travel guide and a travel TV presenter, writer, blogger and photographer, and has travelled extensively through Europe, Asia, North America, Africa and the Middle East.
-Adam worked as a travel consultant for a number of years with Flight Centre before taking up the opportunity to travel the world as host of the Tour the World television series on Network Ten.
-Adam loves to uncover everything a new destination has to offer and is equally at home in a five-star Palazzo in Pisa or a home-stay in Hanoi.
+Adam Ford is editor of The Big Bus tour and travel guide and a travel TV presenter, writer, blogger and photographer.
+He has travelled extensively through Europe, Asia, North America, Africa and the Middle East.
+Adam worked as a travel consultant for a number of years with Flight Centre before taking up the opportunity to travel the world himself as host of the TV series Tour the World on Network Ten.
+He loves to experience everything a new destination has to offer and is equally at home in a five-star Palazzo in Pisa or a home-stay in Hanoi.